ankushagarwal/skaffold-example/README.md

 skaffold run
 ```

-This builds your image, pushes it to the registry and runs the tfjob with the updated image.
+This builds your image, tags it with the commit id, pushes it to the registry and runs the tfjob with the updated image.

 Run `skaffold delete` to delete your job.